vrtulka23/scinumtools/docs/source/materials/substances.rst

    >>> Substance('H2O', natural=False)
    Substance(mass=18.011 Z=10 N=8.000 e=10)

-A substance can also be initialised from an explicit dictionary of element expressions and corresponding proportions.
+A substance can also be initialized from an explicit dictionary of element expressions and corresponding proportions.

 .. code-block:: python